JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 1.md

 ### <a name="create_wwwreadwrite"></a> Create the ‘www-readwrite’ group.

-Since I do a lot of collaborative web development & systems administration on Ubuntu servers, I like to create a unique group which I can assign users to.
-This allows me to retain system administrator’s privileges while allowing other non-administrator users to have access to web-specific areas & resources without having to grant them excessive user rights.
+Since I do a lot of collaborative web development and systems administration on Ubuntu servers, I like to create a unique group which I can assign users to.
+This allows me to retain system administrator’s privileges while allowing other non-administrator users to have access to web-specific areas and resources without having to grant them excessive user rights.

 The first step is to create the `www-readwrite` group using `groupadd`: